Ugocode/Consumer_Behaviour/README.md

 # Result

-It looks like the cluster of 5 is more reasonable
-Our customers can be seen as :
+From this project the clusters of 5 properly distiguished our customers to include:

-1. People who are earning less but spending more
+1. People who are earning less but spending more (low income earners but big spenders)

 2. People who are earning less and spending less